Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Methodology

-Following the inspection process, the Scene-level Review Integrator organizes the refined suggestions into a unified whole by identifying and eliminating overlapping content, creating actionable improvement directives tailored to each scene's specific context.
+Following the inspection, the Scene-level Review Integrator scores each recommendation with a three-stage priority policy to resolve conflicts: (1) compliance with directives from the Global Review is mandatory, with conflicting local suggestions being immediately rejected and alignments with GR guidance receiving top priority; (2) within the same inspector tier, we favor interventions whose impact propagates to subsequent scenes (e.g., foreshadowing, metaphors) or multiple dialogue exchanges ahead of purely stylistic tweaks; (3) among the remaining candidates, inspector type dictates precedence: Plot and Character Inspectors rank above Dialogue and Scene Description Inspectors because they most directly influence causality and behavioral authenticity.
+Higher-priority items are preserved, compatible lower-priority ones are merged, and incompatible ones are dropped.
+The resulting directives are mapped to specific dialogue or descriptive spans to provide actionable, context-aware guidance for the subsequent editors.

 Subsequently, the Suggestion Router classifies each modification by its intended revision domain and routes it to either the subsequent Dialogue Editor or the Scene Editor accordingly.
-This systematic routing maintains the specialized focus of each editor while avoiding conflicting modification.
+This systematic routing maintains the specialized focus of each editor while avoiding conflicting modifications.
 The prompts for the specialized agents in the SLR stage are provided in Appendix B.